A New Civic Path Forward: Coming Together in Reading

 Change begins with a choice: to see and hear one another.
 Turning outward is not a program to sign up for.
 It is an orientation.
 We feel that turning outward looks like listening before acting, honoring people’s stories, and recognizing the wisdom that already exists in our neighborhoods.

+Get in motion.
+Start building with others.
+Talking matters, but building changes lives.
 Differences will always exist, but they do not have to stop progress.
 When we focus on shared concerns, such as youth opportunities, mental health, safe neighborhoods, and a sense of belonging, we create room for action.
 Centro’s work with families, youth, and seniors is grounded in these shared priorities that go beyond party lines.

 Reading is already showing what can happen when people refuse to give in to division or despair.
-When families, faith communities, nonprofits, universities, and local leaders choose to work together, new pathways open.
+When families, faith communities, nonprofits, and local leaders choose to work together, new pathways open.

 Centro Hispano is grateful to be part of that ongoing story.
 Together with our partners in the Greater Reading Unity Coalition, we will continue to turn outward, uplift dignity and belonging, and help shape a future built on hope, shared purpose, and the everyday goodness of the people of Reading.

-In 2021, Centro Hispano partnered with The Harwood Institute, with the support of the Walton Family Foundation, to develop a community-led, community-driven education agenda, which was presented in the report, Reading Thriving, Together.
 We invite community members to learn more about our partnership and impact on the Harwood Institute website.